5inco0/Traveling-Salesman-Problem-TSP-Simulated-Annealing/README.md

 Dynamic Visualization: A dual-plot animation using matplotlib.animation:

-Route Evolution: Shows the path connecting 20 random cities as it optimizes.
+Route Evolution: Shows the path connecting all the cities as it optimizes.

 Convergence Plot: Tracks the total distance reduction over the iterations.